-Commercial Services and The Biology Environmental Performance Group worked together to cut waste for the University by ending the black plastic coffee cup lids in campus vending machines.
+Commercial Services and The Biology Environmental Performance Group (EPG) worked together to cut waste for the University by removing black plastic coffee cup lids in campus vending machines.
 The group had noticed that the coffee vending machines in Biology produce black plastic lids and unfortunately black plastic can not be recycled.
-The EPG Group have worked with Jon Greenwood (Commercial Services) and Darren Carter from Upton Group Ltd (the vending machine company) who have agreed to use a different white lid which can be recycled.
+The EPG Group have worked with Jon Greenwood (Commercial Services) and Darren Carter from Upton Group Ltd (our vending machine provider) who have agreed to use a different white lid which can be recycled.
 To find out more information and the full article, please visit york.ac.uk/biology/news-events/other/epggroupcoffeecups/

-Catered Accommodation previously offered single use takeaway boxes for students who do not wish to eat in the dining halls and in 2017 we gave away over 2,000 polystyrene boxes per week..
-We still offer this the option of takeaway meals, however we ask that students who would like to take their food away bring their own box!
+Catered accommodation previously offered single use takeaway boxes for students who do not wish to eat in the dining halls and in 2017 we gave away over 2,000 polystyrene boxes per week.
+We still offer this option of takeaway meals, however we ask that students who would like to take their food away bring their own box!
 We hope that this will hugely reduce our waste and also encourage students to refrain from using single use plastics.

-This new initiative will save thousounds of wasted single use boxes but still offer the takeaway food option.
-If you have any questions regarding this scheme please contact firstname.lastname@example.org
+This new initiative will save thousands of wasted single use boxes but still offer the takeaway food option.
+If you have any questions regarding this scheme please contact email@example.com

-Alongside the Latte Levy scheme, we suggest you to bring your own mug when purchasing hot drinks.
-Not only will you avoid the 20p fee, but you will also recieve a 20p discount off your hot drink!
+Alongside the Latte Levy scheme, we suggest you bring your own mug when purchasing hot drinks.
+Not only will you avoid the 20p fee, but you will also receive a 20p discount off your hot drink!
 This is part of our goal to eliminate the use of single-use plastic on campus.
-Your mug should be suitable for hot drinks, and the catering staff have the right to deem the cup not suitable to serve a hot drink in.
+Your mug should be suitable for hot drinks, and the catering staff have the right to refuse service to a customer if they deem the cup unsuitable for hot drinks.

 Commercial Services replaced single-use plastic straws with paper straws in 2018.
 This was part of our sustainable goal to eliminate the use of single-use plastic on campus.
-We then worked with both Starbucks and Costa to encourage them to offer paper straws, which they are now working towards.
+We are also strongly encouraging Starbucks and Costa to eliminate plastic straws in favour of paper straws, which they are now working towards.
 We offer plastic straws for customers who ask for them.

 We have joined the #RefillRevolution